thirdlogan/xmd-cli/README.md

 ## Linux

 ### Installing Linux Dependencies
-This has dependencies on `exiftool` and `tag`, both of which should be available via your distro's package manager.
-I mostly use Ubuntu, so for me the command is
+This has dependencies on `exiftool` and `tag`, both of which should be available via your distro's package manager (you could even use `linuxbrew`).
+I use Ubuntu, and used it to create these scripts, so for me the command is/was:
 > `sudo apt install exiftool tag`

 ### Installing Linux cli tools